secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/gitlab-ireland-ltd/index.html.md

 #### State Maternity Leave Payment
 * You may be eligible to receive State [Maternity Benefit](https://www.citizensinformation.ie/en/social_welfare/social_welfare_payments/social_welfare_payments_to_families_and_children/maternity_benefit.html) at 245 EUR per week for up to 26 weeks subject to your PRSI contributions.
-* To apply for State Maternity Benefit, please notify Total Rewards of the start and end date of your leave.
+* To apply for State Maternity Benefit, please notify leaves@gitlab.com of the start and end date of your leave.
- * Total Rewards will then send you a completed [MB2 form]( https://assets.gov.ie/10309/8753cb545c3a4e4890dda6f3ff69e310.pdf).
+ * The Absence Management team will then send you a completed [MB2 form]( https://assets.gov.ie/10309/8753cb545c3a4e4890dda6f3ff69e310.pdf).
  * Submit your application via the [Maternity Benefit gov.ie website](https://www.gov.ie/en/service/apply-for-maternity-benefit/) at least 6 weeks before you intend to start your leave.

 #### State Adoptive Leave Payment
 * You may be eligible to receive State [Adoptive Benefit](https://www.citizensinformation.ie/en/social_welfare/social_welfare_payments/social_welfare_payments_to_families_and_children/adoptive_benefit.html) at 245 EUR per week for up to 24 weeks subject to your PRSI contributions.
-* To apply for State Adoptive Benefit, please notify Total Rewards of the start and end date of your leave.
+* To apply for State Adoptive Benefit, please notify leaves@gitlab.com of the start and end date of your leave.
 * Submit your application via the [Adoptive Benefit gov.ie website](https://www.gov.ie/en/service/295b84-adoptive-benefit/) at least 6 weeks before you intend to start your leave.

 #### State Paternity Leave Payment
 * You may be eligible to receive State [Paternity Benefit](https://www.citizensinformation.ie/en/social_welfare/social_welfare_payments/social_welfare_payments_to_families_and_children/paternity_benefit.html#:~:text=Paternity%20Benefit%20is%20a%20payment,or%20after%201%20September%202016) at 245 EUR per week for up to 2 weeks subject to your PRSI contributions.
-* To apply for State Paternity Benefit, please notify Total Rewards of your child's due date.
+* To apply for State Paternity Benefit, please notify leaves@gitlab.com of your child's due date.
- * Total Rewards will then send you a completed [PB2 form](https://assets.gov.ie/10312/a293b948613c41edaeb84ae4396725e3.pdf).
+ * The Absence Management team will then send you a completed [PB2 form](https://assets.gov.ie/10312/a293b948613c41edaeb84ae4396725e3.pdf).
  * Submit your application via the [Paternity Benefit gov.ie website](https://www.gov.ie/en/service/apply-for-paternity-benefit/) at least 4 weeks before you intend to start your leave.

 #### State Parent’s Leave Payment
-* Team members must give written notice to Total Rewards (total-rewards@gitlab.com) of their intention to take parent’s leave at least six weeks before the intended start date.
+* Team members must give written notice to the Absence Management team at `leaves@gitlab.com` of their intention to take parent’s leave at least six weeks before the intended start date.
 * Team members who take Parent’s Leave may also qualify for [Parent’s Benefit](https://www.citizensinformation.ie/en/social_welfare/social_welfare_payments/social_welfare_payments_to_families_and_children/parents_benefit.en.html) if they have enough social insurance (PRSI) contributions.
 * To apply for Parent's Benefit, submit your application via the [Parent's Benefit gov.ie website](https://www.gov.ie/en/service/b321b1-parents-benefit/).
 * Parent’s Leave runs concurrently with [GitLab Parental Leave](https://about.gitlab.com/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave).